 Before leaving your aquarium, you should also inspect your fish.
 Dying or sick fish should also be removed from the tank.
 A dead fish can produce an ammonia spike, which will result in more dead guppies.
 And the chain reaction begins.

-It is unfortunate, but if you want to save your colony of guppies, sometime you need to sacrifice some of them.
+It is unfortunate, but if you want to save your colony of guppies, sometimes you need to sacrifice some of them.

 Should You Use an Automatic-feeder for Your Guppies?